-All Inmates will have access to services provided by the United States Postal Service to send and receive legal mail, general correspondence, and publications.
+All inmates have access to services provided by the United States Postal Service to send and receive legal mail, general correspondence, and publications.

 Contraband and material which constitutes a threat to the safety, security, or order of the Yuma County Detention Center shall be prohibited.
 Such items will be processed in accordance with office policy.

-All inmate postcards and legal mail will need to be addressed as follows:
+All inmate mail will need to be addressed as follows:

 Inmate’s Jacket Number